lruzzier20/APCSFinalProject/README.md

 * ### 6/10/21:
   * Log: Explosions are now generated on invader death, point values and swarm pattern congruous to original game, and inclusion of red UFO object, also from original game
+  * Ish: Worked on visuals.
+Sprites are now being used and barriers are fancier than before.